Skip to main content

 thumbnail

-Total Nitrogen models are still in development and are not yet available.
-Anticipated availability is early April 2024.
-Information on this page will be edited as needed.
-The U.S. Geological Survey (USGS), in cooperation with the York County Planning Commission and York County Conservation District, has collected discrete stream samples for analysis of suspended-sediment, total nitrogen, and total phosphorus concentrations at six real-time streamflow and water-quality monitoring (turbidity and nitrate) stations located in York County, Pennsylvania.
-Data were collected from 2019-2023 at these stations for the application of predicting suspended-sediment, total nitrogen, and total phosphorus concentrations using...
+The U.S. Geological Survey (USGS), in cooperation with the York County Planning Commission and York County Conservation District, has collected discrete stream samples for analysis of suspended-sediment, total nitrogen, and total phosphorus concentrations at six real-time streamflow and water-quality monitoring (turbidity, nitrate, and specific conductance) stations located in York County, Pennsylvania.
+Data were collected from 2019-2023 at these stations for the application of predicting suspended-sediment, total nitrogen, and total phosphorus concentrations using real-time continuous turbidity, nitrate, specific conductance, and streamflow.
+Regression equations were developed by relating discrete-sample suspended...

 ScienceBase brings together the best information it can find about USGS researchers and offices to show connections to publications, projects, and data.
 We are still working to improve this process and information is by no means complete.
 If you don't see everything you know is associated with you, a colleague, or your office, please be patient while we work to connect the dots.
 Feel free to contact sciencebase@usgs.gov.